egel-lang/egel-lang.github.io/index.md

 Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell; it is principally about showcasing the _usefulness_ of a particular operational model, a novel means of calculation.

 Egel's long term goal is mobile code, transparently shoot any combinator anywhere.
+Meanwhile, it's primary purpose is to give people a small pluggable calculator with good C++ interopability.

 ## Language features